ricardoboss/Volter/docs/api/README.md

 * `messages`: status messages, usually meant for reporting information to the user.
 * `errors`: error messages to help debug what went wrong.

+The response code is also important for handling errors.
+The response above for example has response code `401 Unauthorized`.

 #### Variables

 Variables are documented by enclosing the name of the variable with two paris of curly braces: `{{var_name}}`.